How Much Is a Storage Unit?

 Facility Features

-Storage facilities with enhanced security features, such as gated access, surveillance cameras, and on-site management, may charge higher rates.
-Additional amenities like package acceptance, moving supplies, or 24-hour access can also influence monthly costs.
+Storage facilities with enhanced security, such as gated access, surveillance cameras, and on-site management, may charge higher rates.
+Additional amenities like package acceptance or 24-hour access can also influence your answer to how much is a storage unit.

 Additional Costs to Consider